Gaglia88/gsm_repro/README.md

 ##### Step 4
 Inside the docker machine, run the script `run_all_tests.sh`.
 It will run all the experiments.
 The resulting files will be placed inside the *results* folder.
+**Note**: if the execution is interrupted, the script is able to restart from the point of failure.
+So, it is possible to run it multiple times.
+At the first run it will create a *progress.txt* file to track the completed experiments.

 ##### Step 5
 When all the experiments are completed, run the script `start_notebook.sh`.